Slices of Life: Searching for a soul mate

 Through the years we’ve learned that in many ways we are more different than alike.
 I am a bargain hunter; my husband is an impulse shopper.
 I read poetry; he scans the front page.
 He holds onto the toothpaste tube while he brushes; I don’t.
 I like the heat on; he prefers it off.
 He hunts; I knit.
 He prefers spicy hot barbecue; I’m a cool ranch fan.
 I believe in soul mates; he doesn’t know what they are.

-But as different as we seem to be, we've managed to keep each other interested (and at times entertained) for over 20 years.
-Despite the fact that I tend to hog the covers and he (occasionally) snores, we've found a weird-sort of rhythm that works for us.
+But as different as we seem to be, we’ve managed to keep each other interested (and at times entertained) for over 30 years.
+Despite the fact that I tend to hog the covers and he (occasionally) snores, we’ve found a weird sort of rhythm that works for us.
 There is a happy cadence to our days.

-Needless to say I made the coffee that night.
+Needless to say I prepped the coffee that night.

-I haven't forgotten about finding my soul mate, except my definition has changed.
+I haven’t forgotten about finding my soul mate, except my definition has changed.
 I no longer think a soul mate is someone born for me.
 I realize that would be way too easy.
-A soul mate is someone you grow with and into over time until the day comes that something as simple as a cup of coffee illustrates feelings so deep that they bring tears to your eyes.
+A soul mate is someone you grow with and into over time until the day comes that something as simple as cup of coffee illustrates feelings so deep that it brings tears to your eyes.